Long-term effects of cannabis: Depressive disorder

 Less attention has been given to the association between cannabis use and depression, though according to the Australian National Drug & Alcohol Research Centre, it is possible this is because cannabis users who have depression are less likely to access treatment than those with psychosis.
 The findings on marijuana's relationship to depressive disorder are scattered, showing that cannabis use has benefits, but can also be detrimental to overall mental health.
 However, sufficient evidence exists showing reductions in cannabis use improve anxiety, depression, and sleep quality.
 A 2017 review suggests that cannabis has been shown to improve the mood of depression-diagnosed patients.
 This is indicative of a longitudinal relationship between cannabis reduction and improvements in anxiety and depression.

 Anxiety and depression have been found to increase susceptibility to marijuana use.
 This is due to a desire to alleviate the symptoms of these experiences through marijuana use.
 Chronic users who use for anxiolytic purposes will even develop dependencies on cannabis, making it difficult to cope with anxiety when the drug is absent.

 Teenage cannabis users show no difference from the general population in incidence of major depressive disorder (MDD), but an association exists between early exposure coupled with continued use into adult life and increased incidence of MDD in adulthood.
 Among cannabis users of all ages, there may be an increased risk of developing depression, with heavy users seemingly having a higher risk.
 Heavy marijuana use in adolescence has also been associated with deficits in cognition.
 A recent study assessing changes in neuropsychological functioning resulting from long-term cannabis use followed a group of adolescents (ages 12-15 at baseline) over a 14-year period.
 Researchers found that more days of use were correlated with decreases in inhibitory control, and visuospatial ability.
 Contrary to existing cross-sectional studies showing marijuana use in adolescence is associated with poor cognitive functioning, there were no associations between long-term cannabis use and memory and processing speed.
 While this study showed no correlations between memory and cannabis use, others have found that there is.

 A February 2019 systematic review and meta-analysis found that cannabis consumption during adolescence was associated with an increased risk of developing depression and suicidal behavior later in life, while finding no effect on anxiety.
+A 2023 study in JAMA Network Open found that even non-disordered recreational cannabis use among U.S. adolescents was associated with a two- to four-fold higher risk of developing psychiatric disorders including depression and anxiety.
+A 2026 study in Pediatrics additionally linked any cannabis use among adolescents to poorer academic performance and emotional distress.
 In a longitudinal study assessing the associations between long term use and mental health in a group of individuals participating in a drug-based treatment for depression, researchers found that, compared to non-users, patients using both medically and non-medically experienced less improvement in depressive symptoms and an increase in suicidal ideation.
 Additionally, those who used non-medically, were less likely to visit the psychiatrist.